hyperledger-labs/fabric-operator/sample-network/README.md

 **Important**:

 Before installing the sample network, you must determine an IP address for your system which is visible to pods running in Kubernetes.
-While this IP will vary from system to system, here are some common guidelines:
+While this IP will vary from system to system, the address can be determined with the following guidelines:

-- For KIND on OSX, find the host IP address by resolving `host.docker.internal` on the host Docker network:
+- For KIND on OSX, find the host IP address by resolving `host.docker.internal` in a container:
 ```shell
 docker run -it --rm alpine nslookup host.docker.internal
 ```